tc39/proposal-pattern-matching/CORE.md

 ## <a name="big-picture"></a> The Big Picture

 A significant point about this is that it adds a fourth, though complimentary, conditional syntax to the language, after `if`, `switch`, and `?:`.
-It is, in fact, a sort of combination of all three, and as far as its own capabilities go, covers almost all the features of those three operators, aside from the leg fallthrough feature of `switch`.
-As such, the particular combination of features and semantics has been taken into account and, largely, each of the four could/would continue being idiomatic for the use cases they're individually opimized for.
-For example, though `match` has guards, `if` is still the preferred idiomatic way of writing generalized conditional statements, specially multi-branch ones.
-For this reason, I do not believe there exists a conflict in adding this construct, even with the overlap.

-Going further, this proposal makes a point of closely mirroring the semantics of destructuring binding and destructuring assignment in most cases.
-Anyone who has learned to use destructuring binding in either assignment or function arguments should be able to apply that same understanding to match branches.
+The big addition here is that this proposal closely mirrors the semantics of destructuring binding and destructuring assignment in most cases.
+Anyone who has learned to use destructuring binding in either assignment or function arguments should be able to apply that same understanding to match branches, and can benefit from much richer and semantically concise conditionals.

 This proposal is also a step towards improving the overall experiences of users writing `class`-heavy code -- with the [Tagged Collection Literals](https://github.com/zkat/proposal-collection-literals) extension, which was written with the intention of benefitting from this proposal, users will have a much richer set of features to construct, destruct, and otherwise manipulate their instances.

-`match` is closely related to the [`do` expression proposal](https://github.com/tc39/proposal-do-expressions), in the sense that its `MatchClauseBody`, when in `Block` form, is intended to have identical semantics to `do` expression bodies -- that is, the value of the `match` clause will be the `CompletionRecord` value of evaluating the block statement.

 There are other proposals making similar efforts to improve manipulation and access of built-in data structures as well: [Optional